mintster/nixmash-spring/README.md

 ##v0.4.5 -- CKEditor and Post Editing Updates

-- Replaced Summertime Editor with CKEditor
+- Replaced Summernote Editor with CKEditor
 - Full support for Code Highlighting
 - Fix for Exceptions logged on Administrative Post Edit and Post Update pages
 - Cache update modifications to "posts" caches by `postId` and `postName`.
 All **Post** properties updated on Post Update.